 Option Type Default Description

-enabled Boolean false Toggles the visibility of the menubar.
+enabled Boolean false Toggles menubar visibility.

 position String 'top' 'top' (fixed at absolute top) or 'header' (positioned above the page title).